fernandojunior/rest_flaskr/README.md

     - jQuery for dependency issues
     - Mustache.js for templating
     - Sammy.js for url routing
-    - PrototypeClass.js for Oriented Object supporting
+    - My PrototypeClass.js lib for Oriented Object supporting
-    - Repository.js for data requesting and managementing
+    - My Repository.js lib for data requesting and managementing

 Use
 ---